lovisahallgren/FuzzyMemory/README.md

 The assignment was to build a memory in JavaScript.

 ## Installation
-* Start by get a copy of the repo using either
+* Start by get a copy of the repo using
   - [this link](https://github.com/lovisahallgren/FuzzyMemory) in GitHub Desktop
- OR
   - `git clone https://github.com/lovisahallgren/FuzzyMemory.git` in bash.
 * Open your local web server.
 * Open the `public/index.html` file in your browser.